XAVI DANTO

 FOUNDATIONS OF LIBRARY & INFORMATION STUDIES

-The Lost, The Found, The [CENSORED]: Archival Film and MemoryThis LibGuide, created collaboratively with Jake Gibson and Stefany Merkelbach for INFO 652-01: Reference and Instruction, brings together scholarship and resources on film preservation and memory, with particular focus on lost films, found footage, and censored cinema.
-The guide primarily serves students and scholars in film and media studies, archival film producers, film archivists, and cinephiles by examining how gaps in film history shape our understanding of the past and how filmmakers use the instability of the medium, playing into obsolescence and challenging political norms, to ultimately question film’s relationship to memory.
+This LibGuide, created collaboratively with Jake Gibson and Stefany Merkelbach for INFO 652-01: Reference and Instruction, brings together scholarship and resources on film preservation and memory, with particular focus on lost films, found footage, and censored cinema.
+The guide primarily serves students and scholars in film and media studies, archival film producers, film archivists, and cinephiles by examining how gaps in film history shape our understanding of the past and how filmmakers use the instability of the medium, playing into obsolescence and challenging political norms, to ultimately probe the modality of the medium in question.

 🔗 LibGuide